stumpylog/simpleiso3166/README.md

 ### Improved Searching

-This is partly implemented, but more aliases would be helpful
+This is partly implemented, but more would be helpful

 - Search using common aliases for countries (e.g. "USA" for "United States of America")
 - Extended searching for subdivisions by common aliases (eg "DC" for "Washington DC")